Target image management

 - Cloud URL

-- Server-end URL: the target image management URL address, https uses port 443
+- Server-end URL: Target image management URL address, using port 443 for https

-- Client-end URL: the image recognition service URL address, https uses port 8443
+- Client-end URL: Image recognition service URL address, using port 8443 for https

 Important

-Port distinction note: the target management API entry (443) and the mobile/Unity-called cloud recognition API entry (8443) are two different channels.
-Please distinguish them when configuring.
+Port distinction note: The target management API endpoint (443) and the cloud recognition API endpoint (8443) for mobile/Unity are two different channels.
+Please distinguish them during configuration.

-Developer Center -> Cloud Recognition Management -> Select Image Library -> Manage -> Key
+Developer Portal -> Cloud Recognition Management -> Select image library -> Manage -> Keys

-Developer Center -> Cloud Service APIKey -> Copy
+Developer Portal -> Cloud Service APIKey -> Copy

-If you do not have an API Key yet, create an APIKey and ensure that the Cloud Recognition (CRS) permission is selected.
-For more information about API Key and permission control, refer to the topic API Key Introduction
+If you don't have an API Key yet, create one, and ensure Cloud Recognition (CRS) permission is selected.
+Learn more about API Key and permission control in the topic API Key Introduction

-Developer Center -> Cloud Service APIKey -> Manage -> Select Validity Period -> Generate Token -> Copy
+Developer Portal -> Cloud Service APIKey -> Manage -> Select validity period -> Generate Token -> Copy

-If you need to customize the validity period of the Token, you can refer to the UAC API —— Create Token method, using the original APIKey and APISecret to create a Token
+If you need to customize the Token's validity period, refer to the UAC API —— Create Token method, using the original APIKey and APISecret to create a Token

-The target image management in the image library uses the Server-end URL on port 443, Server-end URL
+Target image management in the image library uses Server-end URL port 443, Server-end URL

-Developer Center -> Cloud Recognition Management -> Select Image Library -> Manage -> Key -> Image Library Management
+Developer Portal -> Cloud Recognition Management -> Select image library -> Manage -> Keys -> Image Library Management

-In actual workflows, target image management is usually integrated into the developer's business server, mobile app, or Unity:
+In actual workflows, target image management is typically integrated into the developer's business server, mobile end, or Unity:

-Business service platform: Provides sample code for calling APIs in common server development languages (Curl/Java/NodeJS/PHP) to help developers achieve automatic upload and metadata (Meta) updates of target images.
+Business service platform: Provides sample API calling code for common server development languages (Curl/Java/NodeJS/PHP) to help developers implement automatic uploads and metadata (Meta) updates of target images.

-Mobile app (Unity/Mobile): Provides sample code for target image management based on Unity, allowing developers to implement their own methods for capturing and uploading target images.
+Mobile end (Unity/Mobile): Provides sample code for target image management based on Unity, allowing developers to implement their own methods for capturing and uploading target images.

-The following is an example of Java sample code usage.
-Fill in your own checklist items in the sample code and then run Main.
+The image below shows a Java sample code usage.
+Fill in your own checklist items in the sample code, then run Main

 Related topics: